 A new project, Google Expeditions, was launched this past week to facilitate synchronized use by multiple people of 360 videos and photo spheres as a design for class use.
 Google Streetview is being made more accessible as a venue for education and outreach, including creating and publishing one’s own photo spheres.
 Also find 360-videos of coral reefs on YouTube.

-UPDATE: Visually powerful 360 bleaching images that Catlin Seaview debuted at ICRS, viewed by tablet or smartphone, are now accessible in an article on coral bleaching at Time online.
+UPDATE: Visually powerful 360 bleaching images that Catlin Seaview debuted at ICRS, viewed by tablet or smartphone, are now accessible in this article on coral bleaching.